Vulnerabilities - Heat stress

 Urban heat island Lisbon

+The urban heat island effect in Lisbon is mainly a nighttime phenomenon (24).
 The annual-mean urban heat island effect over Lisbon in the period 1971 – 2005 was found to be positive during nighttime (+3 °C, city warmer than rural), with a maximum during winter (+4 °C) and a minimum during summer (+2 °C).
 During daytime, the annual-mean urban heat island effect was found to be slightly negative, with an annual-mean < −1 °C (city cooler than rural).
-During daytime this effec changed signal between +1 °C during winter and −1 °C during summer (22).
+During daytime this effect changed signal between +1 °C during winter and −1 °C during summer (22).
 These results are consistent with previous studies reporting a negative daytime urban heat island effect over relatively dry regions, where urban surfaces are characterized by lower surface albedo and higher surface roughness compared to the rural surroundings (23).

 Vulnerabilities - Tick-borne diseases